Fully sponsored university diploma in protected area conservation | online

-You must first complete 300 hours of study with online materials provided by IUCN–PAPACO in English or French — at no financial cost to you — before you can sign up for the proctored exam.
-You can also take each of the seven courses individually (in French, seven out of ten courses): see below.
+You must complete an estimated 300 hours of study* with online materials provided by Senghor University and IUCN–PAPACO in English or French — at no financial cost to you — before you can sign up for the proctored exam to get your university certificate.

-To participate in this programme, you will also need a stable internet connection and access to a computer, tablet or smartphone.
-For now, each candidate may only attempt the exam once; therefore, only register if you are ready to take the exam or prepare for a future session.
+To participate in the programme, you will also need a stable internet connection and access to a computer, tablet or smartphone.
+For now, each candidate may only attempt the exam once; therefore, only register if you are ready to take the exam or prepare for a future exam date.

-Future sessions and exam dates will likely become available; course sessions and exam dates are usually available twice each year.
-Watch MOOC Conservation for forthcoming information.
+Future exam dates will likely become available.
+Watch MOOC Conservation (also in French) for forthcoming information.

 >> Details and registration (in English)